 5. Conclusion

+One of the area theories that attempt to address the sub-optimality decision making behaviour which recently emerged and received much recognition is the theories of limited attention or rational inattention.
+Most of these are founded upon axioms which make the validity of the predictions coming out of these theories depends upon the validity of the underlying axioms.
+We experimentally test the axioms underlying two of these new theories, those of Masatlioglu et al. (2012), and Lleras et al. (2017), which are based on the revealed preference framework.
+The experimental procedure elicits standard choice data.
+We observe the number of actual violations and then compare these with a ‘benchmark’ which was derived from simulations of random behaviour.

-{Manzini, 2010 #10@@author-year}Out of the two weakenings of WARP, Lleras et al. is the more restricted version when compared to Masatlioglu et al. Masatlioglu et al. seems to perform the best in the consistencies analyses which is the main observation for the theory (axiom) violations.
+Out of the two weakenings of WARP, Lleras et al. is the more restricted version when compared to Masatlioglu et al. Masatlioglu et al. seems to perform the best in the consistencies analyses which is the main observation for the theory (axiom) violations.
 Lleras et al. performs poorly in term of direct violations.
 Particularly, it even performs worse than in the simulations of random behaviour.
 However, it did improve when full transitivity was assumed.
 WARP, which is the standard and normative way of describing choice behaviour, received some modest support from the data.

 Appendix A: